wp-fail2ban/docs/introduction.rst

 The multi-release strategy allows the project to serve different user needs - from those requiring WordPress.org compatibility to those seeking the most advanced security features.

 .. note::
-   For enhanced security features and signed releases, users are encouraged to choose either the Canonical version from GitHub or the Premium version.
+   For enhanced security features and signed releases, users are encouraged to choose either the Canonical flavour from GitHub or the Premium flavour.